Second Avenue and East 22nd Street (Photo by Maria Rocha-Buschel)

 Posted in 13th Precinct, Crime

-- Tagged 30th Street Men’s Shelter, Bellevue Hospital, beth israel, captain brendan timoney, community council, DHS, EMS, executive officer paul zangrilli, felony assault, phone snatchings
+- Tagged 30th Street Men’s Shelter, Bellevue Hospital, captain brendan timoney, community council, DHS, EMS, executive officer paul zangrilli, felony assault, Mount Sinai Beth Israel, phone snatchings